com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 foo.compileClasspath
 ```

-`mill plan foo` prints out what tasks would be evaluated, in what order, if you ran `mill foo`, but without actually
+`mill plan foo` shows which tasks would be evaluated, and in what order, if you ran `mill foo`, but without actually
 running them.
 This is a useful tool for debugging your build: e.g. if you suspect a task `foo` is running things that it
 shouldn't be running, a quick `mill plan` will list out all the upstream tasks that `foo` needs to run, and you can then
 follow up with `mill path` on any individual upstream task to see exactly how `foo` depends on it.